-Venezuela’s last democratic institution falls as Maduro stages de facto takeover of National Assembly
+Venezuela’s last democratic institution falls as Maduro attempts de facto takeover of National Assembly

 – – –

 Faiola reported from Miami.
+Mariana Zuñiga in Caracas contributed to this report.